apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <div style="text-align: justify">
 <p>
 We are interested in the number of IOPS RAMCloud can handle.
-We decided to run the readThroughout benchmark of RAMCloud's ClusterPerf program, which measures the number of object reads per second.
+We decided to run the readThroughput benchmark of RAMCloud's ClusterPerf program, which measures the number of object reads per second.
 This is probably the closest benchmark to the RPC benchmark of Crail and HDFS.
 </p>